thelfer/MFrontGallery/docs/web/index.md

   Section @sec:mfm:introduction:safety_critical_studies.

-The distinction between those two approaches is profound and discussed in depth in Section @sec:mfm:introduction:statement_of_need.
+The distinction between those two approaches is profound and discussed in depth in Sections @sec:mfm:introduction:statement_of_need and
+@sec:mfm:introduction:typical_use_case.

 While the first goal is common to all (mechanical) solvers, one originality of the `MFrontGallery` project is to address the second